Sample Request for Admissions

 - Defendant's Response - Medical Malpractice (and our Motion to Compel or Deem Requests Admitted, a motion that seemingly needs to be filed almost every time you file RFAs)

-We have long maintained that filing requests for admission makes sense in every case.
+We have long maintained that filing requests for admission and genuineness of documents makes sense in every case.
 You have a chance of hitting some real home runs.
 But even if all you accomplish is establishing distinct elements of your burden of proof, it is a sound investment of what is usually very little time.
+Defense lawyers, who otherwise love papering us to death, rarely use requests to admit to advance their defense in litigation.

 Another proper use of requests for admission is to follow up critical denials with alternative interrogatories, drafted in light of counsel's answers to requests for admission.
 This is an easy way to flush out form denials.

 RFAs often do not receive honest answers with "Deny Deny Deny" defense lawyers.
 "Plaintiff was injured in the accident" is a good example.
 If this request is denied, smart counsel will read the answers to a jury which is consistent with a common theme used in many cases: the defendant is refusing to accept any responsibility, even for painfully obvious facts that anyone reasonable would concede.
 Juries often suspect this as they get a flavor for the trial and the tactics the lawyers are using.
 But the "I deny you were injured" when the plaintiff was in a severe vehicle crash can turn a suspicion of defense deceit into a certainty.